kyltec/R10/README.md

 # R10

-R10 is an app used for planning out your schedule app where you can favorite session you would like to see along with viewing its location on google maps.
+R10 is a schedule app where you can favorite session you would like to see along with viewing its location on google maps.

 ## Screenshots